Guidelines for Incoming First-Year Students

 College of Business

 Students most likely to be successful in the College of Business are among the top 20 percent of their high school classes and score 24 or above on the ACT or 1100 or above on the math and critical reading components of the SAT.
-For international students for whom English is a second language, scores of 550 on the paper version and 80 on the international version of the TOEFL are advised.
+For international students for whom English is a second language, please visit www.ohio.edu/admissions/international/English.cfm to learn more about the English proficiency policy.

 E.W.
 Scripps School of Journalism